 23 I call God as my witness--and I stake my life on it--that it was in order to spare you that I did not return to Corinth.
 24 Not that we lord it over your faith, but we work with you for your joy, because it is by faith you stand firm.
 (2 Cor.
 1:12-24 NIV)

 Thinking and Reflecting

 Paul's actions are being called in question by some at Corinth.
 Why has he not come?
 Why has he not done what he planned to do?
 Today's text explains the situation.
 Paul has not been fickle; he has been faithful in everything.
-While it may appear that he backed out of previous commitments, his desire was to spare them and give them time to correct certain problems.
+While it may appear that he has backed out of previous commitments, his desire was to spare them and give them time to correct certain problems.

 Dear Heavenly Father God, we want to be like you, we want to live lives of integrity.
-Help us model integrity to those around us, regardless of our roles-in our families, in our churches, and in our marketplaces.
+Help us model integrity to those around us, regardless of our roles--in our families, in our churches, and in our marketplaces.
 Help us as we seek to keep our word and do what we promise to do.
 Help us to speak consistent words.
 Help us live lives consistent with our claim to be Christ-followers.
 In Jesus' name and by his power I ask it.
 Amen.